Institute of Mural Painting

 Institute of Mural Painting is an institute established by Guruvayur Devaswom Board in 1989 to give training in mural painting, especially in the Kerala style of mural painting, in the traditional Gurukula system.
 Guruvayur Devaswom Board is the statutory body which governs and manages a group of 12 temples including the Sri Krishna Temple at Guruvayur.
 This is the only institute of its kind in India.

 The institute offers a five-year National Diploma Course in mural painting.
-The trainees get instructions in Fine Arts for the first two years and specialized training in Kerala mural painting in the remaining three years.
+The trainees get instruction in Fine Arts for the first two years and specialized training in Kerala mural painting in the remaining three years.
 At the end of the second and fifth years, there are public examinations conducted by the Commissioner for Government Examinations, Government of Kerala.
 The topics examined include Drawing, Design, Painting and History of Arts & Aesthetics, and Materials & Methods.
 Each year ten new students are admitted based on an aptitude test and an interview and the admitted students are given scholarships, free accommodation and mess facilities.